munish8448/munish8448.github.io/README.md

 # O&M Department

 ## About
-- Electrical systems need regular maintenance to ensure continued compliance with the codes and publications referred to in this document.
+- Electrical systems need regular maintenance to ensure continued ~~compliance with the codes and publications referred to in this document~~.
 Such maintenance will prevent system and equipment failures and ensure maximum safety and efficiency in the utilization of the facilities.

 ## System Overview